 What Is There to Buy in Morocco?

 There are wonderful things to bargain for and take home from Morocco.
 We will visit numerous artisans and can purchase arts and crafts directly from many of them.
 We’ll see pretty handwoven pillows and rugs in many places, but felted slippers, leather handmade slippers, ceramic plates, and unusual button-decorated caftans are also good buys.
+Buying a hand-knotted carpet directly from the women’s cooperative, so the maker receives the money, is rewarding.
 Having the memory of the woman who made your rug, or the young man who painted your beautiful cobalt blue plate makes those items so much more meaningful and precious.

 Zellij – Moroccan Mosaics